Culturesupport/CultureSupport/README.md

 - Maintaining Operations Regards Build Greater Non Profitt
 - Settling Up Private Projects And Analysis Build Inventions For Remarkable Post Grade Adobtions

+- Been A Private Entity Sense We Saw Computers in 1996 and Enfolded Gathering Analysis
+- Followed And Dual Finded Thousands of Applications Structures Around Internet
+- Knowlegdes Routes Trough Github , and Docker and Other Build Stack Routes on Internet.

+- Developer Magazines and Dozen Application Terminologies Behalf Of Fostering Opens Source Managements

+- We Investing 1000 Hour Year Efforts To Gather Resources on Internet Each Year
+- Finding And Rebalancing Smooth Efforts Of Service A Future Prospect Sense No Mather Neeeds

+- Commiting Atleast 1000 Hours Year Since 2005 To Bring Fundamental Knowlegde Priority On Internet.

 ----------

 # Culture.Support